 For more information about user access, see Adding Users on an Instance.

-Oracle Cloud Infrastructure offers a fully managed, secure, and highly available NTP server that you can use to set the date and time of your Compute and Database instances from within your virtual cloud network (VCN).
-Oracle recommends that you configure your instances to use the Oracle Cloud Infrastructure NTP server.
-For information about how to configure instances to use this NTP server, see Configuring the Oracle Cloud Infrastructure NTP Server for an Instance.
+Oracle Cloud Infrastructure offers a fully managed, secure, and highly available NTP service that you can use to set the date and time of your Compute and Database instances from within your virtual cloud network (VCN).
+Oracle recommends that you configure your instances to use the Oracle Cloud Infrastructure NTP service.
+For information about how to configure instances to use this service, see Configuring the Oracle Cloud Infrastructure NTP Service for an Instance.